2009–10 Heart of Midlothian F.C. season: Season Overview

-Before the January transfer window was closed, Jim Jefferies signed Ryan Stevenson from Ayr United for a five figure undisclosed fee.
-Jefferies first game in charge was against St Mirren in the League Cup.
-He did not enjoy a successful start as Hearts crashed out of the League Cup, losing 1 – 0 to St Mirren, with Billy Mehmet the only scorer.
-Jefferies' first league game in charge saw his team lose 2 – 0 to Celtic.
+Jim Jefferies first game in charge was against St Mirren in the League Cup.
+He did not enjoy a successful start as Hearts crashed out of the League Cup, losing 1–0 to St Mirren, with Billy Mehmet the only scorer.
+Jefferies' first league game in charge saw his team lose 2–0 to Celtic.

 Shortly after the Celtic away defeat, Hearts some form under Jefferies.
 Three wins in a row against Falkirk, Hamilton and Aberdeen saw Hearts move to 6th place in the league.
-Although, the winning streak ended at Dundee Utd away, losing 1 – 0, which saw them only 7 points ahead of 7th placed Aberdeen, with Aberdeen having a game in hand.
+Although, the winning streak ended at Dundee Utd away, losing 1–0, which saw them only 7 points ahead of 7th placed Aberdeen, with Aberdeen having a game in hand.

 Hearts' win over Kilmarnock on 10 April 2010 confirmed their place in the top six for the SPL late-season split.